Willtl/heurisko/README.md

 make
 ./heurisko
 ```

-## Usage Method 2
-Download and install Qt [IDE and libraries](https://www.qt.io/download).
+Alternatively, you can download and install Qt [IDE and libraries](https://www.qt.io/download).
 Clone the repository and open the project's folder on the QtCreator IDE.

 ### List of implemented population-based metaheuristics:
 - Differential Evolution